moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/style-guide.md

     ...
 ```

-- ⬇️ Field names, keywords, and function names (`select`, `as`, `group by`, etc...) should all be lowercase.
+- ⬇️ Column names, keywords, and function names (`select`, `as`, `group by`, etc...) should all be lowercase.
 - 4️⃣ Indents should be four spaces.
 - 📏 Lines of SQL should be no longer than 80 characters.
 This is excluding model names as they can often be longer than 80 characters themselves.
 It is helpful to add a vertical line to your IDE (R, VS code or jupyter notebooks.
 See [here](https://stackoverflow.com/questions/29968499/how-can-i-have-multiple-vertical-rulers-in-vs-code) for a guide) to mark where 80 characters is.
-- 🫧 The `as` keyword should be used explicitly when aliasing a field or table. e.g. `id as defendant_id` not `id defendant_id`
+- 🫧 The `as` keyword should be used explicitly when aliasing a column or table. e.g. `id as defendant_id` not `id defendant_id`

-## Fields, aggregations, and grouping
+## Columns, aggregations, and grouping

-- 🔙 Fields should be stated before aggregates and window functions (i.e. those using over()).
+- 🔙 Columns should be stated before aggregates and window functions (i.e. those using over()).
 - 🤏🏻 Aggregations should be executed as early as possible (on the smallest data set possible) before joining to another table to improve performance.
 - 🔢 Grouping by a number (eg. group by 1, 2) is preferred over listing the column names (see [this classic rant](https://www.getdbt.com/blog/write-better-sql-a-defense-of-group-by-1) for why).
 Note that if you are grouping by more than a few columns, it may be worth revisiting your model design.
 - 🔢 Column names should be written out explicitly with the column names in order statements to avoid ambiguity.